 What you'll experience

-On this degree, you'll:
+On this Drama and Performance degree course, you'll:

 - Hone your acting skills, with workshops and projects to help you develop your performances